GageHoweTamu/SongGenreClassifier/README.md

 Goals: Classifies niche and closely related subgenres of electronic music.
 Converts audio to Mel spectograms and performs image classification to determine subgenre

 Progress:
-* Function to convert all MP3 files to an n-seconds-long WAV segment chosen by average loudness (LUFS)
+* Function to convert all MP3 files to an n-seconds-long WAV segment chosen by average loudness (LUFS) (reduced processing time and storage requirements of previous implementation by 3000%)
-* Function to make a mel spectrogram from each segment
+* Function to make a mel spectrogram from each segment with FFT magic

 To Do:
 * Organize data according to genre